peterdsharpe/AeroSandbox/CONTRIBUTING.md

   We illustrate both of these requirements with the following example:
     ```python
-    from typing import List, Tuple, Union  # Note: List, Tuple, Dict, Union, etc. need to be imported from the built-in "typing"
+    from typing import List, Tuple, Union
+  # Note: List, Tuple, Dict, Union, etc. (note capitalization) need to be imported from the built-in "typing"

     def is_my_dog_happy(